Meet the Management

 Since retiring he has concentrated on the other side of the game.
 He is a UEFA 'A' coaching licence holder and has been involved in the men's game, working as a scout for Derby County, Wigan Athletic, Leicester City, Hull City, Scout7 and Southampton where he was asked to compile player/match reports.

-Head of Development - Robert Udberg
+First team coach - Robert Udberg

 Date of birth: 27/05/1982

 Previous clubs: Middlesbrough, Carlisle United, Ashford Town, Dover Athletic, Sittingbourne

 Robert Udberg is Chelsea Ladies' head of development whose primary role is to oversee the development pathway for women's and girls' players at the club from Girls' Training Centres, Centres of Excellence and U19 / U21 Academy programmes into the Ladies' first team.

 Having been in post as technical director for the Girls' Centre of Excellence since 2011, he now manages player development across the Ladies set-up.
 In addition, Udberg assists manager Emma Hayes and assistant Paul Green as part of the first team coaching staff.

 Robert holds the UEFA 'A' Licence as well as the FA Youth Award and is a tutor for FA Level Two and the FA Youth Award Modules 1 & 2.

 Prior to his appointment as head of development, Udberg worked as senior international development officer at Chelsea FC having spent two years overseeing a male 16-19 college academy programme for the club.

 Head goalkeeper coach – Stuart Searle

 Sports therapist – Eva Woods